mtc2000/HashMVBA-ArtifactEvaluation/README.md

 node: 0 epoch: 1 run: 0.217375, total delivered Txs after warm-up: 10, latency after warm-up: 0.217375, tps after warm-up: 46.003391, average latency by rounds + stddev: 0.217375 0.000000, average tps by rounds + stddev: 46.003391 0.000000,
 ```

+## Reproducibility support

+Our test runner `run_socket_mvba_node.py` requires a global address book `hosts.config` (explained in Section [Communication model and configurations](#communication-model-and-configurations)) and a collection of parameters.
+We demonstrate the parameters in an exemplar shell script `run_local_network_mvba_test.sh` and provide a more detailed explanation below.

+To run `run_socket_mvba_node.py`, we need six parameters along with the address book and a working environment.
+The parameters are:
+- `$1`: the number of nodes in the whole testing network.
+- `$2`: the number of Byzantine nodes that the protocol expects to tolerate.
+- `$3`: the batch size.
+Each batch is a random string of 250 bytes.
+- `$4`: the number of time to repeat testing.
+- `$5`: the "warm up" counter, the number of repeats needed to warm up the system before the actual measurement of the performance of the protocol.
+- `$6`: the protocol to be tested.
+Valid protocols are:
+    - `hmvba`: our hash-based MVBA
+    - `dumbomvbastar`: sMVBA★-ECDSA
+    - `dumbomvbastarbls`: sMVBA★-BLS
+    - `finmvba`: FIN-MVBA

+When `N` instances completes running the experiment, one needs to collect the `*.stdout.log` logs of all nodes, and extract the latency data from these logs.
+The throughput measurement can be derived from dividing the batch size by the latency.

 ## Limitations

 - Scripts that automate cloud-based experiments on AWS are not provided.
 We adapted and customized the cloud testing framework in https://zenodo.org/doi/10.5281/zenodo.12736462.